Ivan Kelava: Dinamo Zagreb

-Udinese / Granada
+Udinese and Granada

 On 4 July 2013, Kelava joined Udinese for €1 million.
-He made his Serie A debut on 25 August 2013, starting in a 1–2 away loss against Lazio.
+He made his Serie A debut on 25 August 2013, starting in a 2–1 away loss against Lazio.
 After being a backup to Željko Brkić, he subsequently had loan stints at Carpi and Spartak Trnava.

-On 25 August 2015, Kelava moved to Udinese's feeder club Granada CF, mainly as a replacement to Real Sociedad-bound Oier Olazábal.
+On 25 August 2015, Kelava moved to Udinese's feeder club Granada, mainly as a replacement to Real Sociedad-bound Oier Olazábal.
 On 29 December 2016, he terminated his contract, after being rarely used.

 Later years

-On 1 February 2017, Kelava signed for Hungarian club Debrecen on a two and a half year contract.
+On 1 February 2017, Kelava signed for Hungarian club Debrecen on a two-and-a-half-year contract.
 On 15 June of the same year, he joined Romanian club Politehnica Iași.
 After having spent five years abroad, Kelava returned to his native country on 19 June 2018, and signed for Inter Zaprešić.

 International career

 Between 2004 and 2010, Kelava was capped over 50 times for Croatia at various youth levels.
 He won a total of 15 international caps for the Croatian national under-21 football team since making his debut against Chile U20 in a friendly played in Kuala Lumpur on 20 May 2008.

 Kelava was called up by Slaven Bilić in the Croatia squad for Euro 2012, but failed to make an appearance in the tournament.
 Bilić was succeeded by Igor Štimac, who also called up Kelava as an unused third choice goalkeeper behind Stipe Pletikosa and Danijel Subašić for the 2014 FIFA World Cup qualification.